jamesshane/matrats/README.md

 # matrats

-This program uses cmatrix to check the stats on the system and reports green, yellow, red for the available resource.
+This program uses visual matrix-like display to check the stats on the system and reports green, yellow, red for the available resource.

-## ramCheck.sh
+## ramCheck_cm.sh

+Uses cmatrix program.
 Reads the current memory usage.

-## cpuCheck.sh
+## cpuCheck_cm.sh

+Uses cmatrix program.
 Reads the current CPU usage.

+## matrats.sh

+Universal low resource version. -h for help.